beproactivegr/network-scanner/README.md

 ## Usage

-You can run network-scanner either by executing the Python3 script through the Python3 interpreter or by executing one of the binaries files.
+You can run network-scanner either by executing the Python3 script through the Python3 interpreter or by executing one of the binary files.

 ```
 python network-scanner.py